Lamass566/styleguide/docs/index.md

         }) { finished in
             // ...
         }
     ```

-If a function call has multiple closure arguments, use multiple trailing closure syntax.
-The first trailing closure is written without its argument label; subsequent trailing closures must include their argument labels.

-This modern syntax (available since Swift 5.3) is the preferred, idiomatic style as it improves readability and makes the call site resemble a native Swift control flow statement.

-!!! success "GOOD"
-    ```swift
-    // Use modern multiple trailing closure syntax.
-    // The code reads like a native control flow statement.
-    UIView.animate(withDuration: 0.5) {
-        // ...
-    } completion: {  finished in
-        // ...
-    }
-    ```

-!!! danger "AVOID"
-    ```swift
-    // Avoid nesting multiple closures inside the parentheses.
-    // This style is verbose and considered outdated.
-    UIView.animate(
-        withDuration: 0.5,
-        animations: {
-            // ...
-        },
-        completion: { finished in
-            // ...
-        }
-    )
-    ```

 If a function has a single closure argument and it is the final argument, then it is **always** called using trailing closure syntax, except in the following cases to resolve ambiguity or parsing errors: